emmaxs/green-eyes/README.md

 ### Current Functionality
 - Upload photo from gallery or camera
 - Submit to Watson Food Recognition Service
-- Extract a Keyword from the results
+- Extract a set of search terms from the results
----
-- Run a search on 'red shoes' display the result
+- Search terms on ThredUp.com
 - Display results as cards
 - Open a link to ThredUp for each item

 ### Next Steps
-- Display threshold results of classification
-- UI Changes
+- Add Website Names to the cards
-- Add Picker to select attributes of clothing to add to keywords
+- Add additional websites to crawl

-### Main Steps
-- Query the fashion classifier
-- Make the search keyword match the classifier results

-###  UI Changes
-[ ] Add Splash Screen
-[ ] Improve UI

-- Improve Spacing between the Views
+- Improve Classifier
-- Figure Out what text/instructions to display
-- Possibly put the cards in a deck swiper

 ### Should Do
 - Change auth files and urls to a separate .env file